Property Tax Protection Program

 Dollar Value Reduction from Cameron ARB Hearings

 While the number of appeals and victory percentages have certainly bounced all around, the value reduced by formal protests has only gone up annually.
-The county saw a new record of $803.60 million in taxable value reduced in 2023.
-This was an improvement over an already astounding $530.80 million from 2022.
-This was thanks to a massive spike from family homes, which leapt from $233.50 million in 2022 to $442.30 million in 2023.
-Commercial properties have steadily grown in reduced value throughout the entire decade, culminating in a slashing of $361.30 million in 2023.
-2023 was the first year where residential properties were able to overcome business ones.
+The county saw a new record of $430 million in taxable value reduced in 2024.
+This was an improvement over an already astounding $299 million from 2023.
+This was thanks to a massive spike from businesses which leapt from $95 million in 2023 to $289 million in 2024.
+Residential properties have steadily grown in reduced value throughout the entire decade, culminating in a slashing of $361.30 million in 2023.
+2024 was the first year where residential properties dropped in value since 2020.

 TERMS/ DISCLAIMER